skezyoxo/webapp-template-with-user-management/README.md

    npm install
    ```

-3. Set up your environment variables:
+3. Set up your environment:
    ```bash
    cp .env.example .env
    ```
+   Then follow these steps:
+   - Create a PostgreSQL database
+   - Set up GitHub OAuth (or other providers)
-   Then update the `.env` file with your values.
+   - Update `.env` with your values
+   - Generate NEXTAUTH_SECRET (see command above)

-4. Initialize and seed the database:
+4. Initialize your database:
    ```bash
    # Generate Prisma Client
    npx prisma generate